Shown: DPATCH-2 System with two headstagesdPatch®

 - Fully integrated single- or dual-headstage patch clamp amplifier and data acquisition system ensures quick and easy setup

-- Optimized for whole-cell patch clamp recordings in tissue slices, adherent or dissociated cells
+- Optimized for single-channel and whole-cell patch clamp recordings in tissue slices, adherent or dissociated cells

 - Full computer control provides automated compensation of electrode and whole cell capacitance

-- Voltage and true current clamp capability for complete characterization of cells' electrical activity
+- Voltage clamp, FastFollower™ current clamp and fully integrated dynamic clamp capability for complete characterization of cells' electrical activity

 - Line frequency reduction in SutterPatch